 Xampla offers a natural solution to industry partners.

 We replace synthetic materials and polymers.
 Most natural alternatives to plastic require chemical additions and are based on plant polysaccharides.
-Xampla engineers a new class of material made entirely from plant protein, enabling companies to produce end-products that meet changing consumer and regulatory requirements.
+Xampla engineers the next generation of bio-based material, made entirely from plant protein, enabling companies to produce end-products that meet changing consumer and regulatory requirements.
 Our science is Supramolecular Engineered Protein (SEP), developed over fifteen years at the University of Cambridge.
-Our patented products are entirely biodegradable, with no harmful pollution, and high performance plant protein materials offer a potential revolution in packaging.

 Read our recent updates